-C15 Are first-time, first-year students accepted for terms other than the fall?
-X C16 Notification to applicants of admission decision sent (fill in one of nly) On a rolling basis beginning X By (date): 15-Mar Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date X Must reply by May 1st or within Other: d thereafter Deadline for housing deposit (MMD 5/1 Amount of housing deposit: 300 Refundable if student does not enroll?
-Yes, in full Yes, in part
+045 A first time first seem and seem as a first time to Yes No

+C15 Are first-time, first-year students accepted for terms other than X

+C16 Notification to applicants of admission decision sent (fill in one only ")

+On a rolling basis beginning

+Х (date): By (date): March 15

+Other:

+C17 Reply policy for admitted applicants (fill in one only)

+Must reply by (date):

+Х No set date Must reply by May 1st or within 2 weeks if notifie d thereafter

+Other: a therearter

+Deadline for housing deposit (MMD 1-May 300

+Refundable if student does not enroll?

+Yes, in full

+Yes, in part

+Х No

-C18 Deferred admission
+C18 Deferred admission Yes No

-Yes No Does your institution allow students to postpone enrollme admission? nt after Х If yes, maximum period of postponement: 1 year
+Does your institution allow students to postpone enrollment after X

+If yes, maximum period of postponeme

+1 year -

 C19 Early admission of high school students

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Does your institution allow high school students to enroll as full-time, Yes No

-Yes No Х

 C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)
+(Initiated during 2 2006-2007 cycle)

+020 Common / ppinousion Queeston Tonioved Hom Obe.
+(Illinated daming 2 .000 2007 Gyolo,

 C21-C22: Early Decision and Early Action Plans

 C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Does your institution offer an early decision plan (an admission plan Yes X No

-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date
+If "yes," please complete the following: ^

+First or only early decision plan closing date First or only early decision plan notification date 11/1 12/15

+Other early decision plan closing date 12/13

+Other early decision plan notification date

-For the Fall 2020 entering class:
+For the Fall 2021 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:
+Number of early decision applications received by your institution 37

+Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: 26
-Yes

-No